 5. What SEO Tools Should You Use?

-Working with the right tools is important in SEO.
+Working with the right SEO tools is important to boost productivity.
 It will help you work faster, smarter and more accurately.
 There are hundreds of tools out there and more are being developed each day, but you’ll find that most of them are almost identical.
 We’re here to provide you with a few must-have SEO tools that will surely aid you in your journey.

 Screaming Frog is a feature-rich SEO application that lets you crawl websites’ URLs and audit offline and online SEO.
 It also analyzes Meta descriptions and page titles to let you know if there are any discrepancies or duplicates on your website.